These are my favorite books for caving and vicarious caving. Some of these may be out of print, but you can get them at the library or used on Amazon.

 Grand, Gloomy, and Peculiar: Stephen Bishop at Mammoth Cave

 This book (by Roger Brucker) is a carefully researched novel based on the true story of America's first great cave explorer at Mammoth Cave.
+Stephen Bishop was a mixed race slave famous for being one of the first Mammoth Cave explorers and guides.

 A Man Deep in Mendip: The Caving Diaries of Harry Savory 1910-1921